rahul-malik/swift-evolution/proposals/0000-swiftpm-script-support.md

 Once package dependencies are known, SwiftPM will use it's existing logic for resolving those dependencies and outputting a ".resolved" file to ensure future invocations are reproducible.

 The name of the resolved file will be `script_name.resolved`.
+By default, the resolve file will be located under `~/.swiftpm/scripts` but can be specified to another path if desired.

+#### Updating package dependencies

+Dependencies of scripts can be updated to their latest version by executing `swift package update <script-name>`.

+#### Converting a script to a Package

+SwiftPM will have new support for transforming a script to a package by extracting the information specified in `@package(...)` declarations.

 #### Built products

 Products built from scripts will be located in common per-user location `~/.swiftpm/scripts/...`

+#### Shared local dependency cache

+Dependencies will be stored and managed by a local dependency cache which will allow scripts to avoid over-fetching

 ## Alternatives considered